alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 ```
 ## Part 2: Data Pipeline
 The pipeline for the DuckDB target would be implemented as the following steps.
-For each step, pipeline tests must be created to ensure the step works as expected.
+For each step, integration tests must be created to ensure the step works as expected.

 ### 1. Extract and Load